junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Jo!"
 Dean cuts her off quickly.
 They are about reaching Cas's room now.
 He can see lights seeping from under the crack of his doorframe.

 He turns around to face Jo fully.
 "Listen, I appreciate the talk, alright?
 I really do."
 He shuts his eyes for a second, wondering detachedly how their life has come to this, how he ended up talking about... things he didn't want to think about, with his friends who have died and come back as ghosts.
 But really, he does appreciate the gesture -- "But, we're not talking about it, not here, not today.
 It's just, not the right time." *If ever will be.* His mind supplies.
-He glances down the corridor before turning back to Jo.
+He glances down the hallway before turning back to Jo.
 "We have bigger things to worry about."

 He finds Jo's gaze follows his, knowing she knows exactly what he's looking at.
 He shifts uneasily again.